azuk4r/torsel/README.md

 * **tor_control_base_port:** Starting port for Tor control connections.
 * **headless:** Run Selenium in headless mode.
 * **verbose:** Enable detailed logging.

+Additionally, within the Selenium-related configurations, Torsel automatically handles the following:
+* **driver:** Managed by Torsel and passed automatically to your function.
+No need to instantiate or manage it yourself.
+* **wait:** An instance of WebDriverWait configured with a 10-second timeout, provided by Torsel.
+* **By:** The By module from Selenium, used for locating elements (e.g., by ID, class name).
+* **EC** (ExpectedConditions): The ExpectedConditions module from Selenium, used to define conditions like element visibility or text presence.

 ## System Requirements
 * **Operating System:** Development and testing conducted on WSL Kali Linux, but it may work on other Linux distributions.